IGARDS/rankability_toolbox/README.md

 # Rankability Toolbox
-This repo contains various implementations that provide insights into the rankability of data.
+This repo contains various implementations that provide insights into the rankability of data and the linear ordering problem.

 ## Authors
 Paul Anderson, Ph.D.<br>